Skip to main content

 • A UK 2:2 Honours degree, or equivalent internationally recognised qualification, in any subject or a non-BPS accredited degree in Psychology.

-Applicants will be required to show evidence of GCSE grade C (or grade 4) (or equivalent) in Maths.
+• Applicants will be required to show evidence of GCSE grade C/4 (or equivalent) in Maths.
+Alternatively, applicants can show evidence of passing at least two modules at degree level in Maths and Statistics with C grades.

 EU and International entry requirements